x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 # `Variable Aliasing`

-`Aliasing` is the act of assigning one variable to the same reference as another variable
+`Aliasing` is the act of assigning one variable to the same memory location as another variable
 > * aliases all point to the same memory location
-> * the act of assigning one variable to another passes a reference to the memory location of the data
+> * the act of assigning one variable to another copies a reference to the memory location of the data

 <br>